-Contextual Navigation works by performing an on-the-fly analysis of an extended set of search result summaries at query time.
-Commonly occurring phrases that meet certain criteria are presented along-side the search results as suggestions for query refinement.
+Contextual navigation works by performing an query-time analysis of an extended set of search result summaries.
+Commonly occurring phrases that meet certain criteria are presented as related search suggestions.
 Clicking on a suggestion reveals the search results for that suggestion and a new set of suggestions for further refining the query.

-An example of a result page with contextual navigation shown below, with the contextual navigation suggestions appearing at the bottom of the result list.
+An example of a result page with contextual navigation shown below, with the related search suggestions appearing at the bottom of the result list.